What are the benefits of homeownership?

 Important considerations for future homeowners

-In addition, maintenance costs and unexpected repairs are something you need to consider and if possible create a separate savings account specifically to cover these costs as the need arise.
+Additionally, maintenance costs and unexpected repairs are something you need to consider.
+Many homeowners start separate savings accounts specifically to cover these costs as the need arises.